Summarize this article with

 FAQ

-AI can predict new fraud trends by analyzing large datasets.
-These systems use ML algorithms to identify patterns and behaviors that may indicate fraudulent activity, such as account takeover fraud or first-party fraud.
+Yes, AI predicts new fraud trends by using machine learning to analyze large datasets and identify emerging patterns of fraudulent behavior, such as account takeover or synthetic identity fraud.
 This predictive capability helps organizations stay ahead of potential threats and proactively implement security measures.

 Technologies underpinning AI, such as neural networks and machine learning, play a major role in real-time fraud detection.
 These technologies can process huge amounts of transaction data, and then identify and flag suspicious activities almost instantaneously.
 This speed and accuracy provide a significant advantage over manual monitoring methods by orders of magnitude.